IntersectAustralia/excel-fu/module-2/index.markdown

 To get around the issues with hidden rows you may prefer to [freeze panes](http://office.microsoft.com/en-au/excel-help/freeze-or-lock-rows-and-columns-HP001217048.aspx).
 You can freeze the header row, for instance, which will cause it to remain static at the top of your screen, while all the data rows scroll.

-(If you have hidden cells, unhide them before moving to the next section.)
+(**Note:** If you have hidden cells, unhide them before moving to the next section.)

 <div class="note">
   The worksheet should now contain calculated minimums, maximums, and averages for minimum temperature, maximum temperature and rainfall.
 </div>

-The upshot: the minimums, averages and maximums all look plausible for Sydney for that time of year, so our data is probably sound.
+The upshot: If the minimums, averages and maximums all look plausible for Sydney for that time of year, our data is probably sound.

 # Exercise 2

 ## Coldest nights?
 Hottest nights?

 Conditional formatting is great for highlighting cells based on a given rule.
 You might for instance highlight cells whose value is above or below a threshold.
 Or you might want to highlight cells with the ```n``` highest or lowest values.
+To achieve this we use rules.

-In this case we want to add two rules.
-The first to highlight the hottest 10% of nights <span style="color:red">red</span> and the second to highlight the coldest 10% of nights <span style="color:green">green</span>.
+In this case we want to **add two rules**:
+*  highlight the hottest 10% of nights <span style="color:red">red</span>
+* highlight the coldest 10% of nights <span style="color:green">green</span>.

 ### Steps